-Between 2017 and 2019, the consortium will organize four advanced training schools for PhD students and postdocs affiliated with the three partner institutions.
-The schools are open to external participants.
-The calls for participation for the schools will be posted on UPTAKE website.
+Between 2017 and 2019, the consortium organized four advanced training schools for PhD students and postdocs affiliated with the three partner institutions.
+The schools were also open to external participants.

-The first training school Post-communist transformations, models of development and implications for an emerging multi-order world takes place on 15-22 January 2017 at Kent.
+The first training school Post-communist transformations, models of development and implications for an emerging multi-order world took place on 15-22 January 2017 at Kent.

 The UPTAKE Guest Lecture Series offers insights into topical issues and key challenges in Russia and Eastern Europe.
 Held at the University of Tartu, the series features scholars and experts from the three consortium institutions and beyond.

 - March 16, 2016, Prof Stefan Hedlund (UCRS): “STRATEGY 2030: A Roadmap to Nowhere for Russia’s Economy”

 - April 15, 2016, Prof Kaj Hobér (Uppsala University):

 “The Yukos Saga Revisited: What have we learned?”